Aijazshaikrx21259/mfb-forecasting-api/migration/README_migration.md

      --mode full
    ```

-   - Full refresh truncates and reloads using PostgreSQL `COPY` in 50k-row chunks.
+   - Full refresh truncates and reloads using PostgreSQL `COPY` in 50k-row chunks and records a summary row in `stg.load_batch_log` (month key, source file, record count, checksum) so partial periods and schema drifts can be detected later in analytics.
    - Switch to `--mode incremental` only after defining keys in the config or via CLI flags.
    - Keep commands on a single line (or escape newlines with `\`) when paths contain spaces like `"Goods Distributed View.xlsx"`.
    - Flags: